Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The Class GeometrySchema describes ?.

-It is used in stores where all ArrayBufferView geometry declarations use the same pattern for face and vertex elements.
-The Class GeometrySchema reduces redundancy of ArrayBufferView geometry declarations in a store by reusing the GeometryAttribute type from Feature Data.
+It is used in stores when all ArrayBufferView geometry declarations use the same pattern for face and vertex elements.
+The Class GeometrySchema reduces redundancy of ArrayBufferView geometry declarations by reusing the GeometryAttribute from Feature Data.
 Only valueType and valuesPerElement are mandatory.

 See the [default geometry schema](docs/1.6/defaultGeometrySchema.cmn.md) for more details.